GrahamHannington/bigas/README.md

 -   Alternative (but still manually specified) line breaks for portrait versus landscape orientation.

--   Animated page transitions
+-   Animated page transitions.
+For example, add some pizzazz to rolling a die.

--   Automated timed paging
+-   Automated timed paging.

 -   Named presets.
 Introduce a new `preset` parameter that supports a limited number of values that represent some combination of parameter values, as a shortcut to specifying all of those parameters.
     For example, `preset=earth` might display a background image of Earth without all that tedious messing around with the `background` parameter.